Serving clients in Fayetteville and all of NW Arkansas

 The following statistics and information may be helpful in understanding the real life risks of texting and driving.
 If you or a loved one was injured in a car accident involving texting and driving, or other distracted driving, talk to an attorney.
-Arkansas car accident attorney Ken Kieklak fights for injured Arkansas in Fayetteville and throughout Arkansas.
+Arkansas texting while driving lawyer Ken Kieklak fights for injured Arkansas in Fayetteville and throughout Arkansas.

 Texting and Driving Facts

 Throughout the United States, police and lawmakers have increased their efforts to end the dangers associated with distracted driving.
 The US Department of Transportation (DOT) and the National Highway Traffic Safety Administration (NHTSA) have put together some facts and statistics about texting and driving.
 Because of the way traffic and accident data is collected, 2015 is the year with the most recent statistics.

 In these national statistics, we see that about 2.2% of drivers used cell phones while driving, in both 2014 and 2015.
 Even through inclement weather, on both highways and other roads, these drivers made the dangerous decision to use their phone.
 From these statistics, we see that drivers in the South (which includes Arkansas) are the second-worst cell phone offenders.
 While less than 1.7% of drivers in the Northeast and 1.0% of drivers in the Midwest use phones on the road, 2.8% of drivers in the South and 3.1% of drivers in the West manipulate their phones while driving.